andrei-gheorghiu/mapbox-gl-draw-scale-mode/README.md

 Implements a scale mode in GL Draw.
 Module is still in active development.
 See [Mapbox GL Draw Scale Mode Example](https://andrei-gheorghiu.github.io/mapbox-gl-draw-scale-mode/).

+Note: Props go to [Mapster](https://github.com/mapstertech), creator of [mapbox-gl-draw-rotate-mode](https://github.com/mapstertech/mapbox-gl-draw-rotate-mode), which I used as starting point and guide in creating the current plugin.

 Installation
 ------------